On axisymmetric self-similar solutions to the MHD system: Proof of the main results

 For the remaining terms, under the no-slip condition \eqref{noslipbc}, we have $\mathbf{u} = 0$ on $\partial \mathbb{R}^3_+$; under the Navier slip condition \eqref{navierslipbc}, we have $\mathbf{u} \cdot \mathbf{e}_z = 0$.
 In both cases, since $\mathbf{e}_r$ lies in the tangent plane of $\partial \mathbb{R}^3_+$, it follows that

 From \eqref{theorem2-2} and \eqref{theorem2-3}, the claim is verified.
 Thus \eqref{theorem2-1} becomes

 The remainder of the proof proceeds as in Theorem \ref{thm1}.
 Using \eqref{theorem1-3}, the upper bound on $u^r$, and the self-similarity of $B^\theta$ and $u^r$, we conclude that $\mathbf{B} \equiv 0$.
-The vanishing of $\mathbf{u}$ then follows from \cite[Theorem 5.1]{KMT18}, which completes the proof. \end{proof}
+The vanishing of $\mathbf{u}$ is then a direct consequence of \cite[Theorem 5.1]{KMT18}, which completes the proof. \end{proof}

 Next, we give the proof of Corollary \ref{cor1}.